Techy Thursday - Early Season Fly Fishing Tips From The Experts

 “Early season fishing can be a great time to fish if you are willing to take on the variable patterns of springtime.
 Everybody has their favourite locations to fish early season; I find taking the time to read weather maps assessing multiple catchments can save that first season trip that we've taken time off work for.
 Remaining flexible in your plans and having a plan b and c comes in clutch.

 If this is not an option and your favourite river is already running chocolate by the time you get there, look for access points closer to the headwaters as they will clear quicker.
 I find fishing water that is slightly discoloured as the river is dropping can be incredible fishing for those trophy fish as a lot of more oversized food items get washed out from the stream bed and early season trout are looking for a big snack after losing some of their condition over the spawning season.
 Stoneflies and Dobsons are a go-to in these conditions.
-The Manic Fly Collection has some great patterns under “Kyle’s Super Cool Flies.
-Also, Kelly Galloup Mini Sex Dungeons are a great articulated streamer for slightly murky waters.”
+The Manic Fly Collection has some great patterns like anything maned Kyle and also, Kelly Galloup Sex Dungeons are a great articulated streamer for slightly murky waters.”

 Martin Langlands Troutlands NZ